slerman12/Help-me/7-Ongoing.md

 - Proposition 3 is the policy of accountability that the PhD student handbook requires the ruling judges to satisfy.
 - Disproof 2 formally disproves the claim of Proposition 3, and proves that the ruling judges are currently violating the policy of the PhD student handbook.
-- Said judges ultimately invoked the policy of the PhD student handbook as their justification for the latest in a series of atrocities committed against one person by one institution.
+- The Alderman ultimately invoked the policy of the PhD student handbook as his justification for the latest in a series of atrocities committed against one person by one institution.
 - Disproof 1 showed that the evidence doesn't support the allegations of the charged representative of the policies behind those atrocities, whether said Alderman assumes that role or not.

 ## Imagined dialogue